The Boys (comics): Animated series

 An animated spin-off series of The Boys, The Boys Presents: Diabolical, was released on March 4, 2022.

 "We Gotta Go Now" adaptation

-A live-action spin-off series of The Boys, Gen V (formerly The Boys Presents: Varsity), serving as a stand-alone adaptation of the "We Gotta Go Now" arc from the comic series, focused on the G-Men and inspired by The Hunger Games, was announced on September 20, 2020, set for a 2023 release.
+A live-action spin-off series of The Boys, Gen V (formerly The Boys Presents: Varsity), serving as a stand-alone adaptation of the "We Gotta Go Now" arc from the comic series, focused on Marie and the G-Men and inspired by The Hunger Games, was announced on September 20, 2020, and premiered on Amazon Prime Video on September 29, 2023.